open-telemetry/opentelemetry.io/content/en/community/end-user/interviews-feedback.md

 for the relevant SIGs, as well as provide context and insight for you during the session as appropriate.

-We schedule these sessions once a month, usually during one of the end-user working group's meetings (alternating Thursdays at 10AM Pacific Time), but can set up a different time if that does not work for you.
+We try to schedule these sessions once a month, usually during one of the end-user SIG's meetings (alternating Thursdays at 10AM Pacific Time), but can set up a different time if that does not work for you.
 The sessions are typically attended by a few project maintainers and/or Governance Committee members, as well as some curious general members of the Community.